 Image credit: Marine de Castelnau

-Outside the classroom, Frankfurt School has almost 40 student initiatives in sport, arts & culture, social engagement, and personal & professional development.
+Beyond academics, Frankfurt School also offers nearly 40 student initiatives in sports, arts and culture, social engagement, and personal and professional development.

 Want more content like this Register for free site membership to get regular updates and your own personal content feed.